Finite choice, convex choice and finding roots: Separation results for finite and convex choice

 \subsection{Beyond compact spaces}

-In this subsection we shall investigate $\C_{\mathbb{R}^k,\sharp \leq n}$, $\C_{\mathbb{R}^k,\sharp = n}$ and $\C_{\mathbb{R}^k | \{A \in \mathcal{A}(\mathbb{R}^k) \mid A \textnormal{ is convex}\}}$.
+In this subsection we shall investigate $\C_{\mathbb{R}^k,\sharp \leq n}$, $\C_{\mathbb{R}^k,\sharp = n}$ and $\C_{\mathbb{R}^k }|_{ \{A \in \mathcal{A}(\mathbb{R}^k) \mid A \textnormal{ is convex}\}}$.
 Essentially, all these choice principles are in the same relation to the corresponding ones for compact spaces as the full $\C_\mathbb{R}$ has to $\C_\uint$.
-We recall from \cite{paulybrattka} that $\C_\mathbb{R} \equiv_W \C_\uint \star \C_\mathbb{N}$ and $\C_{\mathbb{R},\sharp = 1} \equiv_W \C_\mathbb{N}$.
+We recall from \cite{paulybrattka} that $\C_\mathbb{R} \equivW \C_\uint \star \C_\mathbb{N}$ and $\C_{\mathbb{R},\sharp = 1} \equivW \C_\mathbb{N}$.

-\begin{proposition} For any $k, n \geq 1$ we find $\C_{\mathbb{R}^k,\sharp = n} \equiv_W \C_\mathbb{N}$. \begin{proof} The proof of $\C_{\mathbb{R}^k,\sharp = n} \leq_W \C_\mathbb{N}$ is similar to the proof of Proposition \ref{prop:icnleqwcn}: We guess $n$ disjoint rational hypercubes encoded as some $m \in \mathbb{N}$, and reject the guess if the intersection of any of these hypercubes (as compact sets) and the input set is empty.
+\begin{prop} For any $k, n \geq 1$ it holds that $\C_{\mathbb{R}^k,\sharp = n} \equivW \C_\mathbb{N}$. \begin{proof} The proof of $\C_{\mathbb{R}^k,\sharp = n} \leqW \C_\mathbb{N}$ is similar to the proof of Proposition \ref{prop:icnleqwcn}: We guess $n$ disjoint rational hypercubes encoded as some $m \in \mathbb{N}$, and reject the guess if the intersection of any of these hypercubes (as compact sets) and the input set is empty.
 If the rational hypercubes are a suitable guess, then all points are available as compact singletons, hence can be computed.